leonj1/my-indexer/README.md

 ```
 my-indexer/
 ├── analysis/       # Text analysis and tokenization
-├── document/      # Document representation
+├── elastic/        # Elasticsearch-compatible DSL implementation
-├── index/         # Core indexing functionality
+├── index/         # Core indexing and search functionality
+├── logger/        # Logging and monitoring
 ├── query/         # Query parsing and execution
-├── search/        # Search implementation
-├── storage/       # Storage management
-└── txlog/         # Transaction logging
+└── router/        # HTTP API endpoints
 ```

-## Performance

-My-Indexer is designed for high performance:

-- Concurrent read/write operations
-- Optimized in-memory index structure
-- Efficient query execution
-- Low memory footprint

 ## Contributing

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add some amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request
+Contributions are welcome!
+Please feel free to submit a Pull Request.
+For major changes, please open an issue first to discuss what you would like to change.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Acknowledgments

-- Inspired by Lucene's architecture and SQLite FTS
-- Built with Go's excellent concurrency primitives
-- Special thanks to all contributors

-## Contact

-If you have any questions or suggestions, please open an issue on GitHub.